This comprehensive educational post collects the basics of thyroid hormone, transport and conversion.

 Deiodinase Type 3 is a powerful inactivator of thyroid hormone.

-D3 is also responsible for almost all of our daily normal Reverse T3 production from T4 hormone.
+D3 is also responsible for almost all of our daily normal Reverse T3 production from T4 hormone, although D1 also creates RT3 (see above).

-D3 raises the rate of RT3 and T2 production during illness and states of excess thyroid hormone.
+D3 raises the rate of RT3 and T2 production during illness and states of excess thyroid hormone (see nonthyroidal illness, NTIS, below).

 Deiodinases in illness and recovery